-Use an empty (and clean) shampoo bottle to make this mix and have it ready in the shower for daily use.
+Use an empty (and clean) shampoo bottle to make this mix and have it ready in the shower for regular use.
 If you want to skip the mix, you can also rub a handful of baking soda directly into your wet hair and scalp.

 Apple Cider Vinegar Rinse

-Add one part of to one part of warm water, and that's it!
+Add one part of apple cider vinegar to one part of warm water, and that's it!
 Most people can use one cup, but those with long and thick hair may need to use one or more cups.
 Pour the vinegar water over your hair and gently massage it into your hair and scalp for three to five minutes.
 Rinse with clean water.
 Just be careful not to let the vinegar get into your eyes!